 How to Invest in Mutual Funds with Piggy?

 Investing in mutual funds can never get easier.
 With Piggy, it is fast, simple and paperless.
 Just follow these three simple steps and you are done!

-Step 2: Fill in your personal details and get your e-KYC done
+Step 2: Fill in your PAN and personal details to get your KYC done